Game Changing Open Basement Stair Ideas

 What kind of wood should I use on basement steps?

-There are several basement step ideas and ultimately, we purchased red oak treads for our basement steps and stained them the same color of our hardwood floors in the main part of the house.
+There are several basement step ideas and ultimately, we purchased new treads in red oak for our basement steps and stained them the same color of our hardwood floors in the main part of the house.

 This picture below shows the balusters, handrail and the oak treads (more on the treads and staining the stairway soon) installed.